3 Spatial data operations

 • 'max'—Maximum value

 When dealing with non-overlapping tiles, such as aut.tif and ch.tif (above), the method argument has no practical effect.
 However, it becomes relevant when we want to combine spectral imagery from scenes that were taken on different dates.
 The above four options for method do not cover the commonly required scenario when we would like to compute the mean value—for example to calculate a seasonal average NDVI image from a set of partially overlapping satellite images (such as Landsat).
-An alternative worflow to rasterio.merge.merge, for calculating a mosaic as well as “averaging” any overlaps, is to go through two steps:
+An alternative workflow to rasterio.merge.merge, for calculating a mosaic as well as averaging any overlaps, is to go through two steps: